heykayla/my-writing/how-tos/how-to-create-and-push-files-to-a-remote-repo-tutorial.md

-# How to Create and Push Files to a Remote Repository
+# How to Create and Push New Files to a Remote Repository

 ## Overview

-In this how-to, you’ll use the command line to create and push new files to a remote repository (GitHub.com).
+This guide explains how to create and push new files to a remote repository (GitHub.com) with the command line.

-This how-to is intended for intermediate to expert users of GitHub.

 ## Before you begin

-Before you begin this how-to, you must have the following:
+Before you begin pushing new files to a remote repository, ensure that you have:

 - Git installed and configured on your local computer
-- A repository created and cloned to your local computer
+- A repository cloned to your local computer
 - A text editor downloaded on your local computer, such as VS Code or Atom

-## Step-by-step guide

-### Step 1 — Open your terminal
+## Step 1 — Open your terminal

+The terminal provides a command line where you can enter text commands.

+To open the terminal on your Mac computer, do the following:
+1. Open **Launchpad**.
+2. In the top search bar, enter **Terminal**.
+3. From the search result, select **Terminal**.

-To run commands, open your local computer's terminal or the text editor's built-in terminal.
+To open the terminal on your Windows computer, do the following:
+1. Right-click the Start button.
+2. From the drop-down menu, select Terminal.

-### Step 2 — Open your cloned repository
+## Step 2 — Open your cloned repository

+Cloned repositories are copies of remote repositories that are created on your local computer, allowing you to work on files within the repository locally.

-In your terminal, do the following to locate and open your cloned repository:
+To locate and open your cloned repository from your terminal, do the following:

 1. To see your current location path on your local computer, run the `pwd` command.
 2. To see a list of directories and locate your cloned repository, run the `ls` command.